Red Velvet Cupcakes

-Red velvet cupcakes (or cakes) are traditionally a red, crimson, or scarlet-colored colored cake, with fluffy white ermine icing.
+Red velvet cupcakes (or cakes) are traditionally red, crimson, or scarlet-colored colored cakes, with fluffy white ermine icing.
 And aside from my classic coconut layer cake, red velvet has become a recent obsession of my older son.
 The deep red hue of this popular flavor is visually striking and immediately draws attention.
-For my kid it was love at first bite.
+For my kid, it was love at first bite.

 What Makes Red Velvet So Special?